parrt/cs601/lectures/software-licensing.md

 The intellectual-property folks at the Eclipse foundation told me that they evaluate all code before allowing its inclusion in their project.
 They look in the documentation and websites for contributors and then they look at the code to see if there are any copyright holders.
 They tried to clarify ownership and so on with the primary author(s).
 They may approach the other copyright holders to confirm the answers to questions:

 Identify all committer & contributors name and contact information.
-For each individual, seek the following information (replacing X with the project's name, and Y with the license used by the project):
+For each individual, they seek the following information (replacing X with the project's name, and Y with the license used by the project):

 1. Did you agree to contribute the code to the X project,
     a. to be licensed as open source under the Y agreement?; and now